pombredanne/https-github.com-z88dk-z88dk.wiki-/Docker-Usage.md

 ### System requirements

 * Docker for Windows runs on 64bit Windows 10 Pro, Enterprise and Education (1607 Anniversary Update, Build 14393 or later).
+Check the **Troubleshooting** section below.
 * Docker for Mac requires OS X El Capitan 10.11 or newer macOS release running on a 2010 or newer Mac, with Intel’s hardware support for MMU virtualization.
 The app runs on 10.10.3 Yosemite, but with limited support.
 * Docker for Ubuntu, Debian, CentOS or Redhat need the 64-bit version of the OS.